kashodiya/my-open-webui/README.md

 ### Install Terraform
 - Download from (Use AMD64):
 https://developer.hashicorp.com/terraform/install
-- Use Windows 386
-- Unzip file to a folder
+- Unzip files to a folder
 - Add the folder that contains terraform.exe file to the PATH

 ### Install Git for Windows